harveyhuang18/EMR_Merging/README.md

 # EMR-Merging
+This repository is the official implementation of EMR-Merging.

 We realize data-less and high-performance model merging.

 We provide the code for merging ViT models.
 In the future, we will release the code under different settings including NLP, PEFT, and multi-modal.

 # Get Started

+EMR-Merging requires no additional training.
+We merge models finetuned on different tasks and evaluate the merged model.

 ### Checkpoints